DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P07/10194/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it finds the table for scoring a soccer league/tournament
+This program is written in C++ and it finds the table for scoring a soccer league/tournament

 ### Files